TheBlueDotGame/The-Accountant/docs/docs.md

 func (b *Block) Validate(trxHashes [][32]byte) bool
 ```

 Validate validates the Block.
-Validations goes in the same order like Block hashing allgorithm, just the proof of work part is not required as Nonce is arleady known.
+Validations goes in the same order like Block hashing algorithm, just the proof of work part is not required as Nonce is already known.

 # blockchain